dafny-lang/dafny/docs/DafnyRef/Types.md

 Character values can be converted to and from `int` values using the `as int` and `as char` conversion operations.
-The result is what would be expected in other programming languages, namely, the `int` value of a `char` is the ASCII or unicode numeric value.
+The result is what would be expected in other programming languages, namely, the `int` value of a `char` is the ASCII or Unicode numeric value.

 The only other operations on characters are obtaining a character by indexing into a string, and the implicit conversion to string